pbklink/motif-core/etc/motif-core.api.md

     getOrNew(definition: NamedGridLayoutDefinition): NamedGridLayout;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "NamedGridSource" is marked as @public, but its signature references "GridRecord" which is marked as @internal
 // Warning: (ae-missing-release-tag) "NamedGridSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "NamedGridSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class NamedGridSource extends GridSource implements LockOpenListItem, GridRecord {
+export class NamedGridSource extends GridSource implements LockOpenListItem, IndexedRecord {
     constructor(namedGridLayoutsService: NamedGridLayoutsService, tableRecordSourceFactoryService: TableRecordSourceFactoryService, lockedDefinition: NamedGridSourceDefinition, index: number);
     // (undocumented)
     createDefinition(gridLayoutOrNamedReferenceDefinition: GridLayoutOrNamedReferenceDefinition, rowOrderDefinition: GridRowOrderDefinition): NamedGridSourceDefinition;